N-Coder/pc-tree/README.md

 # PC-Trees

-This is the code accompanying the paper "Experimental Comparison of PC-Trees and PQ-Trees".
+This is the code accompanying the paper ["Experimental Comparison of PC-Trees and PQ-Trees"](https://arxiv.org/abs/2106.14805).
-The source code for UFPC can be found in the "include" and "src" directories, where only the top-level files are part of the implementation, the other directories contain various utilities.
+The source code for the union-find based PC-tree *UFPC* can be found in the "include" and "src" directories, where only the top-level files are part of the implementation, the other directories contain various utilities.
-The code for HsuPC can be found in the [HsuPCSubmodule](https://github.com/N-Coder/pc-tree/tree/HsuPCSubmodule) branch.
+The code for *HsuPC* can be found in the [HsuPCSubmodule](https://github.com/N-Coder/pc-tree/tree/HsuPCSubmodule) branch.
 Compiling the code requires cmake and a working OGDF installation.
 For an example how to use the trees, see `src/test/construction.cpp` and `src/exec/test_planarity.cpp`.